 - Pseudo folliculitis is common in some men of colour, which is also known as razor bumps that grow due to sharp edges of a razor and result in bunches of ingrown hair.

 - Dry hair can be a cause of ingrown hair as the skin loses hydration and thus hair does not grow out from the skin, rather they curl inward.

 - This condition is more prevalent in men than in women as men have thick hair on their body.

 Which Body Parts Are Possible Affected By Ingrown Hair?

 In men these ingrown hair form like a bunch of small bumps on the skin, especially on the cheek, chin and neck soon after shaving.
 They are also seen on people who shave their head.
-In women, ingrown hair is more common on legs, arms, armpits, hands, pubic area and most of the areas which are waxed or shaved often.
+In women, ingrown hair is more common on legs, arms, armpits, hands, bikini area, upper lip and most of the areas which are waxed or shaved often.

 How To Get Rid of Ingrown Hair?

 There are a number of methods to get rid of ingrown hair effectively.
 They must first be checked with an expert dermatologist before attempting to pursue any of the below.
 Also do not go ahead with home remedies or DIY treatments as they can severe the condition and even result in spreading the infection.

 Laser Treatment For Ingrown Hair Removal